WahyuArd1401/AI-Country-App/README.md

 ## Future Improvements
 - Add user authentication and profiles
 - Implement caching for API responses to improve performance
-- Enhance the interactive map with more features
 - Add support for multiple languages
 - Improve accessibility features